Snapchat: Growth

 As of May 2012, 25 Snapchat images were being sent per second and, as of November 2012, users had shared over one billion photos on the Snapchat iOS app, with 20 million photos being shared per day.
-That same month, Spiegel cited problems with user base scalability as the reason why Snapchat was experiencing some difficulties delivering its images, known as "snaps", in real time.
+That same month, Spiegel cited problems with user base scalability as the reason that Snapchat was experiencing some difficulties delivering its images, known as "snaps", in real time.
 Snapchat was released as an Android app on October 29, 2012.

 In June 2013, Snapchat version 5.0, dubbed "Banquo", was released for iOS.
 The updated version introduced several speed and design enhancements, including swipe navigation, double-tap to reply, an improved friend finder, and in-app profiles.
-The name is a reference to the ghostly hero from Shakespeare's Macbeth, a character in the play who is ultimately seen to be victorious over evil.
-Also in June 2013, Snapchat introduced Snapkidz for users under 13 years of age.
+The name was a reference to a character from Shakespeare's Macbeth.
+At the same time, Snapchat introduced Snapkidz for users under 13 years of age.
 Snapkidz was part of the original Snapchat application and was activated when the user provided a date of birth to verify his/her age.
-Snapkidz allowed children to take snaps and draw on them, but they could not send snaps to other users and could only save snaps locally on the device being used.
+Snapkidz allowed children to take snaps and draw on them, but they could not send snaps to other users and could save snaps only locally on the device being used.

-According to Snapchat's published statistics, as of May 2015, the app's users were sending 2 billion videos per day, reaching 6 billion by November.
+According to Snapchat's published statistics, as of May 2015, the app's users were viewing 2 billion videos per day, reaching 6 billion by November.
 By 2016, Snapchat had hit 10 billion daily video views.

 In May 2016, Snapchat raised $1.81 billion in equity offering, suggesting strong investor interest in the company.
 By May 31, 2016, the app had almost 10 million daily active users in the United Kingdom.
-In February 2017, Snapchat had 160 million daily active users, growing to 166 million in May.

 Investel Capital Corp., a Canadian company, sued Snapchat for infringement on its geofiltering patent in 2016.
-They were seeking "monetary compensation and an order that would prohibit California-based Snapchat from infringing on its patent in the future."
+They were seeking "monetary compensation and an order that would prohibit California-based Snapchat from infringing on its patent in the future".

 In September 2016, Snapchat Inc. was renamed Snap Inc. to coincide with the introduction of the company's first hardware product, Spectacles—smartglasses with a built-in camera that can record 10 seconds of video at a time.
 On February 20, 2017, Spectacles became available for purchase online.